-So why can’t she get a word in edgeways?
-And why is her husband’s mood suddenly so elevated – when a certain angel is hovering nearby?
+So why can’t she get a word in edgeways, as Prentiss regales her with tales from her exotic life?
+And why is her husband’s mood suddenly so elevated – especially when a certain angel is hovering nearby?

-Thus unfolds a dark and hilarious journey into the wilds of suburbia, where unforgettable characters dwell and the unexpected is never far away.
+Thus unfolds a dark and hilarious journey into the wilds of suburbia, where unforgettable characters dwell – such as ‘Shouting Barbara’, and Trevor, the family-values spouting local politician with a secret life – and the unexpected is never far away.

 Told through diary-style musings, Notes for the Next Time explores the murky depths beneath the smooth surface of life in a hilarious, surprising and genuinely moving read.